Last updated on July 14th, 2022 at 11:03 pm

 Last weekend, I finally “let go” of something inside of me that was still determined to turn me into something I’m not.
-Here I am, a 40-year-old woman with the personal mission of achieving enlightenment in this lifetime for the sake of all beings (that’s the “Bodhisattva” vow I have taken for my life!) and I am still concerned some days about having a “perfect” home, “perfect” body, or “perfect career.”
+Here I am, a woman in mid-life with the personal mission of achieving enlightenment in this lifetime for the sake of all beings (that’s the “Bodhisattva” vow I have taken for my life), and I am still concerned some days about having a “perfect” home, “perfect” body, or “perfect” career.

 Hardly enlightened thoughts!
 And what does “perfect” even mean, exactly?